in28minutes/spring-microservices-v3/v3-zz-course-updates.md

 # Text Lectures

-## RECOMMEDED: Use Latest Spring Boot Version
+## RECOMMENDED: Use Latest Spring Boot Version

 Thank you so much for enrolling, I'm so excited for you to start your microservices journey!